kubealex/rh1-eda-ocpvirt/README.md

 #### Trigger OCPVirtLowDisk Alert

-During the VM deploy, we also deployed a ServiceMonitor that allows Prometheus deployed on OCP to scrape metrics from the VM's node-exporter.
+During the VM deployment, we also deployed a ServiceMonitor that allows Prometheus deployed on OCP to scrape metrics from the VM's node-exporter.
-Along with that we also defined a PrometheusRule to generate an alert based on the above metrics, when available disk space on a VM reaches a critical level.
+We also defined a PrometheusRule to generate an alert based on the above metrics, when available disk space on a VM reaches a critical level.

 To trigger the alert, it is sufficient to generate a disk saturation.
 To do this, SSH in the newly created VM and run: